123jimin/wplace-joyeuse/README.md

 You may draw any part of the image, but for maximal effectiveness, here are non-mandatory guidelines.

-- Draw the bottom part of the chart first.
+- Draw lower (southern) parts of the chart first.
 - Draw notes and outlines of lasers first.
 - When drawing new lines, draw them as sparsely dotted lines first.
 - When filling in areas, spray the dots.